theosanderson/Advanced_OT2/Raspbian_OT2/README.md

 With the SD card still connected to your computer (you might need to reinsert it to mount it), make an empty file called `ssh` in the `boot` part of the SD card.
 This will allow the Pi to be connected to over SSH so that you don't need a monitor.

-If you do not have good control over your network (e.g. university not home) then also open `cmdline.txt` and add at the end ` ip=169.254.1.1` -- this will allow you to connect using the OT2's USB port.

 ### Swap the SD cards
 At this point you should be in a position to put the SD card currently in the external Raspberry Pi into your robot.
 Turn off the robot first.
 The OT website has a [guide](https://support.opentrons.com/en/articles/1841108-changing-sd-card-in-ot-2) on how to do this which you can follow.
 I have a slightly different model of robot, and perhaps as a result I found it easier to remove the bolts holding the Raspberry Pi board to the back of the robot so it was loose enough to access the SD card.

 ### Initial connection

 Now connect to the OT2 over USB.
 Note that this actually means connecting to it through its ethernet port, since the USB port is connected to a USB-ethernet adapter which is connected to the Pi's USB port.
 Turn on the OT2 power and wait a while for the connection to be established (you will see it in your network settings).
 It may say that your computer has a self-assigned IP.
 That's OK.
-Now connect to the Pi
+Now connect to the Pi (this requires Bonjour, if you don't have a mac, install it on your computer).
 ```
-ssh pi@169.255.1.1
+ssh pi@raspberrypi.local
 ```

 The password is `raspberry`.

 ### Get it networked